JonathanMEdwards/subtext10/doc/language.md

 ```
 where the the `no?` option is chosen if `x?` rejects, and the `yes?` option is chosen and set to the value of `x?` if it succeeds.

-A `maybe` structure is often useful in cases where we would like to set an input item with a conditional formula (which is illegal).
+A `maybe` block is often useful in cases where we would like to set an input item with a conditional formula (which is illegal).
 For example we might want to use a conditional formula as a program input so that, instead of rejecting the call, the program itself gets to decide what to do.
-Wrapping the conditional formula in a `maybe` structure permits that.
+Wrapping the conditional formula in a `maybe` block permits that.

 ## Types